carpentries/instructor-training/episodes/04-performance.md

 >     watch the videos as a group.
 >     Everyone gives feedback on all three videos,
 >     i.e., people give feedback on themselves as well as on others.
->     Try to organize feedback along two axes:
->     positive vs. negative
->     and content (what was said) vs. presentation (how it was said).
 > 5. After everyone has given feedback on all of the videos,
 >     return to the main group and put everyone's feedback about you into the Etherpad.
 {: .challenge}